-Spiritual formation is Trinitarian - God, others, and self, - and therefor requires us to be in community.
-Returning students meet in Formation groups every Tuesday from 9:30-10:20 a.m. in various locations throughout the campus.
-Formation Groups will utilize various formats and biblically-based curriculum to help students continue to develop healthy formation rhythms and practices.
-Groups are a requirement of the university, and each student is allowed to miss up to 4 FY group meeting per semester.
+Spiritual formation is Trinitarian - God, others, and self, - and therefore requires us to be in community.
+Returning students meet in campus life groups every Tuesday from 9:30-10:20 a.m. in various locations throughout the campus.
+Campus life groups will utilize various formats and biblically-based curriculum to help students continue to develop healthy formation rhythms and practices.
+Campus life groups are a requirement of the university, and each student is allowed to miss up to 4 group meetings per semester.